 Application to the Program

-In addition to completing the MCC Application, students who are interested in pursuing a career in surgical technology are required to fill out a separate Health Career Programs Application and return it the Health Careers Office, LRC A 237.
-Prior to completing the Health Career Program application, students should review their transcripts with an advisor or an admission representative to verify that the Surgical Technology program prerequisites have been satisfied.
-Admission to the program designates the student as a first-year Surgical Technology program candidate.
+In addition to completing the MCC Application, students who are interested in pursuing a career in surgical technology are required to fill out a separate Surgical Technology Application and return it the Health Careers Office, LRC A 237.
+Prior to completing the Health Career Program application, students should review their transcripts with an advisor or an admission representative to verify that the Surgical Technology program prerequisites and non-core courses have been satisfied.
+Admission to the program designates the student as a second-year Surgical Technology program candidate.

 Attendance at a Health Careers Information Session is also required before the program application deadline.